TEXAS NO TAX RETURN MORTGAGE LENDERS+ –TEXAS SELF EMPLOYED-BANK STATEMENT MORTGAGE LENDERS –

 About Texas Self Employed Mortgage Lenders

-If you’re one of the 1000’s of Texas self-employed workers that write off to much income to qualify for a Texas mortgage? it is now easier than ever to be self-employed get approved for a Texas mortgage if you are self-employed and have sufficient income and payment history you can now qualify for a bank statement only Florida mortgage.
+If you’re one of the 1000’s of Texas self-employed workers that write off to much income to qualify for a Texas mortgage? it is now easier than ever to be self-employed get approved for a Texas mortgage if you are self-employed and have sufficient income and payment history you can now qualify for a bank statement only Texas mortgage.
 Fannie Mae has relaxed some of their guidelines for documenting Texas self-employed income.
 Even today Texas self-employed mortgage applicants are having trouble betting approve for their Texas dream home.
 Here we have provided the much-needed information to help you get approved for a Texas self-employed mortgage loan using bank statements only to document your income and ability to make the Texas mortgage payments.

 Qualifying For Bank Statment Only Mortgage Loan

-Available only to the Florida self-employed borrower(s) and Florida business owners, or for Texas self-employed borrowers where one or more of the borrowers are self-employed for the last two years.
+Available only to the Texas self-employed borrower(s) and Texas business owners, or for Texas self-employed borrowers where one or more of the borrowers are self-employed for the last two years.
 This is a great solution for Texas commissioned and 1099 borrowers who don’t want to provide tax returns or sign IRS form 4506-T. You simply need to show proof of income by providing 12 to 24 consecutive months of bank statements.

 How Long Must You Be Self Employed In Texas To Qualify?